elmahio/documentation/docs/how-to-get-the-sql-tab-to-show-up.md

 ---
 title: How to get the SQL tab to show up
 description: Learn how to include SQL as part of a log message and how to make it show up in the elmah.io UI.
+Get formatted SQL queries shown directly on errors.
 ---

 # How to get the SQL tab to show up